What's your name?

 User research is the process of gathering feedback from users using 1-on-1 interviews, surveys, and other methods to understand their behaviors, needs, and desires.

-User research is great if you start from “We want to understand what our customers are thinking.”
+User research is great if you start with “We want to understand what our customers are thinking.”

 – They aren’t committed to you, yet.
 Most are actively looking at competing options.

 – They wish your prices were slightly lower.